sumitsharansatsangi/omni_connectivity/README.md

 ### Other native handshakes (recommended: MethodChannel or FFI)

-Implement a small probe in native code / Rust that performs the handshake and returns `bool`.
-Expose it via `MethodChannel` and call it as a `customProbe`.

-Dart:

 ```dart
 Future<bool> otherProbe() async {
   // define any function that returns bool